 Getting there

-Getting to the trailhead in Mount Direction Conservation Area.
+Getting to the trailhead: Mount Direction Conservation Area.

 The track starts at Risdon Brook Dam which is located off Grasstree Hill Road in Risdon Vale.
 The East Derwent Highway is the nearest access road.

-Looking for hikes and trails in Mount Direction Conservation Area or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mount Direction Conservation Area?
+Try these trails with a similar difficulty grade.

 Favourite